 The redirect tracking method works almost the same way except it use the redirect to plante the unique identifier:

-When the user request the tracking page, its code will look at the URL path/parameters to see if there is a unique identifier (i.e http://evil.com/track.php?id=xxx).
-If the URL does not contains a unique identifier (http://evil.com/track.php) then the tracking page uses the HTTP 301 headers to assign a unique identifier to the user (redirect to: http://evil.com/track.php?id=xxx).
+When the user request the tracking page, its code will look at the URL path/parameters to see if there is a unique identifier such as hxxp://evil.com/track.php?id=xxx.
+If the URL does not contains a unique identifier hxxp://evil.com/track.php then the tracking page uses the HTTP 301 headers to assign a unique identifier to the user, redirecting to: hxxp://evil.com/track.php?id=xxx.
 When the redirection occurs the browser will cache the redirect information so the next time the user connect to the tracking page the user will be redirected to the tracking page with his unique id.

 I tested this technique on Firefox 5, Internet Explorer 9 , Safari and Chrome: it works on all of them except the new versions of Safari.
 There is a couple of interesting quirks to take into account while using this method:

-If you want test by yourself a demo is available from here: http://elie.im/demo/redirect-tracking.php IF you want to play with the code you can get it from here: http://elie.im/demo/redirect-tracking.phps Thanks to Andrew Bortz: He was the first to research in a systematic way how to track user with a simple HTTP request and this technique was born from our discussion.
-As usual dont forget to follow me on Twitter @elie or Google+ to get the latest security news and come back every Sunday night for the security best-of the week.
+IF you want to play with the code you can get it from Github Thanks to Andrew Bortz: He was the first to research in a systematic way how to track user with a simple HTTP request and this technique was born from our discussion.